ddobric/samples/OpenHackIot/README.md

-,Samples from OpenHack IoT in Munich 2018
+Samples from OpenHack IoT in Munich 2018

 Mastered by:
 Christian Pfisterer